bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:59:31

 From here, it goes to AJ Towns Inquisition.
-And what's nice about that is that it's going to allow me and anybody who thinks this is worthwhile to create some example wallet software to play with it, to make sure it's the right thing, you know, to vet it against, like, other outstanding proposals.
+And what's nice about that is that it's going to allow me and anybody who thinks this is worthwhile to create some example wallet software to play with it, to make sure it's the right thing, to vet it against, like, other outstanding proposals.
 Like what's cool about Inquisition is you've got active right now on Inquisition, you've got APO, CTV, some of Greg's mempool stuff.
 So we'll get to see how it plays with some of the other proposals out there.
-But, I mean, so I'm obviously biased.
+I'm obviously biased.
 I've been working on it a lot.
 I'm going to continue to work on it, obviously, and do whatever I can technically.
 But probably there need to be other people who advocate this.
-You know, if other people find this important, they're going to need to speak up and, you know, kind of signal that they actually want it because I'm not in the business of selling, you know, consensus changes.
+You know, if other people find this important, they're going to need to speak up and, kind of signal that they actually want it because I'm not in the business of selling, consensus changes.

 Speaker 0: 01:00:22

-Oh, but you are, you have to, that's how it works.
+But you are, you have to, that's how it works.

 Speaker 5: 01:00:26

 That's what this is now.
-But, like the,

 Speaker 0: 01:00:28

-this is literally what this is.
+Because this is literally what this is.
-Yeah.
-Yeah.

 Speaker 5: 01:00:32